Sunday, September 30, 2012

 A Dance at the Slaughterhouse (Lawrence Block, 1991)

-They eventually do and - surprise, surprise! big fucking spoiler coming up - it turns out they are connected indeed.
+They eventually do, and - surprise, surprise! big fucking spoiler coming up - it turns out they are connected indeed.
 But they are linked in some totally far-fetched way that doesn't really make any sense when you think about it.
 But even that is not the biggest flaw.

-Little advice to finish this ranting - just skip entire 13th chapter (22 pages) because it contains nothing but some buddy-buddy babbling and it's got nothing to do with the plot.
+Little advice to finish this ranting - just skip the entire 13th chapter (22 pages) because it contains nothing but some buddy-buddy babbling and it's got nothing to do with the plot.

 Big disappointment!